DavisPL-Teaching/189c/review/study_guide.md

 Regular expressions
 - Which of the following strings match the regular expression?
-- Write a regular expression which encodes the following property (I will give reminders for ALL Z3 syntax, your answer doesn't have to "compile" but it should be conceptually correct)

 Z3:
 - Here is some Z3 code, what will happen when it is run?